ethereum/consensus-specs/specs/test_formats/bls/README.md

-# BLS test suite
+# BLS tests

-A test suite for BLS.
+A test type for BLS.
 Primarily geared towards verifying the *integration* of any BLS library.
 We do not recommend to roll your own crypto, or use an untested BLS library.

 The BLS test suite runner has the following handlers: